jouni-kantola/inline-chunk-manifest-html-webpack-plugin/README.md

 # Inline Chunk Manifest HTML Webpack Plugin
 Extension plugin for `html-webpack-plugin` to inline webpack chunk manifest.
-Use together with:
+Default inlines in head tag.
-- `chunk-manifest-webpack-plugin` to extract chunks from manifest
+Standing on shoulders of giants, by using [chunk-manifest-webpack-plugin](https://github.com/soundcloud/chunk-manifest-webpack-plugin) internally to extract chunks from manifest.
-- `inline-manifest-webpack-plugin` to inline manifest (in contrast to chunk manifest, which this plugin does)

 ## Example output
 Script tag to assign global webpack manifest variable, injected in `<head>`.